durgesh-plum/NBA-Shot-Predictor/README.md

 * Shot Outcome with null values were dropped
 * Columns that are unnecessary towards the outcome such as URL,location etc were removed.

-Exploratory Data Analysis involves exploring the data and selecting the variables for further modeling.
-It was interesting to see the variables as numerical and categorical.
+Exploratory Data Analysis involved exploring the data and selecting the variables for further modeling.
+The whole process helped underline all the trends and factors towards the target.
+The plots and graphs below highlight these relationships between them.

+The variables were divided into two: numerical and categorical.
+There were 5 numerical variables and 31 categorical variables.

+First step involved displaying and exploring basic information of the data.
+This involved but not limited to looking at the rows and columns, counting the number of values in each variable, number of types of each variable and so on.
+It was fairly straightforward figuring out which feature would be impactful or not.
+Plots showing insignificant relationships were rejected.
+The rest were selected.
+This was done mainly for the numerical variables.

+Summarizing the data using crosstab function also helps displaying the frequency with which certain data points appear with respect to the ShotOutcome function.
+The value counts functions also helped in this regard.

 The shot Outcome is the target variable:

 ![Alt Text](https://github.com/durgesh-plum/NBA-Shot-Predictor/blob/main/image11.png)